eduardosand/layerwise-analysis/README.md

 Follow the next two steps to prepare data files.

 ```
-bash scripts/prepare_alignment_files.sh librispeech $path_to_librispeech_data $alignment_data_dir
+bash scripts/prepare_alignment_files.sh librispeech $path_to_librispeech_data $alignment_data_dir $alignment_text_grid_dir
 ```
 This will download and reformat the phone and word alignment files for Librispeech and save the alignments as dictionary files to `$alignment_data_dir`.
+These are textgrids that are then converted to .json files that end up in `$alignment_text_grid_dir`.
 These `.json` files map each phone/word type to a list of tuples `(utt_id, path_to_wav, start_time, end_time)`.
 This might take 30 minutes. _Note_: Uncomment step #3 commands if you intend to apply MI tools, this will add a few more minutes of processing time.

 ### c.
 Prepare sampled data for analysis
 ```